 The first was a discussion on the transition away from positive funerary structures to negative ones in the third millennium in Portugal (Valera, 1).
 The other involved gypsum inlay paste of funerary ware (Besse, 2) (Calcium carbonate and bone paste or a combination mash seem to be more common than gypsum alone) This got me thinking about the significance of the most basic features of Beaker pottery.

 Funeral pottery is almost always an oxidized red and they almost always have stratified bands of horizontal, white inlay.
 Red, white, horizontal, stratified.
-I've seen very few that defy this formula even if some bend at the margins.

 The actual motifs could be sometimes borrowed from other ancestral cultures.
 For example, the Polish cup on the right has what might be tablet weaves, especially on the second to bottom band.
 Again, I'll try not to over-project (and this is all theoretical), but the character seems to be suggestive of the cavernous depths of the Earth, and in the above case, maybe weaves associated with identity.